rust-master/Pakistani-Currency-Detection-WebApp/README.md

-# Pakistani Currency Detection WebApp
+# Pakistani Currency Detection Web App

 ## Overview
 The model is developed on Teachable ML